andrecaiado/spring-boot-actuator/README.md

 ## Prometheus

+Prometheus is an open-source monitoring system that collects metrics from the application and stores them in a time-series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

 ### Integration with the Spring Boot application

 The Prometheus monitoring system was integrated with the Spring Boot application to collect metrics from the application.